Best Resene Interior Colours: Room-by-Room Guide

 Soft versions of bold colours:

-- Resene Half Sea Fog (instead of full strength — maintains the quality without intensity)
+• Resene Half Sea Fog (instead of full strength.
+Keeps the colour without the intensity)

-Pro tip: Use full-strength colours on a single feature wall and softer tones on the remaining three walls.
-This gives a child's room personality without overwhelming the space, and makes repainting easier when tastes change.
+Pro tip: Use full-strength colour on one feature wall and softer tones on the other three.
+That gives a child's room personality without overwhelming it, and makes repainting easier when their tastes change.

 Guest Bedrooms